okayama1/Assignment3/README.md

 - Confirm that you are able to clone a repository locally and synchronise the changes to the remote GitHub repo.
 - Confirm that you can create meaningful commits so that the changes and the history of the project can be tracked.
 - Show that you can create and merge branches as well as resolve conflicts.
 - Please use the template provided in this repo.
 For this assignment you do **not** need to modify the template.
+Also make sure that all the R code and R messages do not appear in the report.

 # Tasks